nametable/rpi-alarm-system/docs/faq.md

 The software is programmed to use BCM 2 (physical pin 3) for turning a connected relay on and off.
 Make sure proper power is provided.
 Test with an arduino and with a pi using the "gpio" command (may need to be installed).
 There could be problems when using 5 volt power with a 3 volt gpio pin, depending on your relay.

+## How long does it take for schedule changes to take effect?

+Currently it takes between 0-5 minutes for the software to know that a Spreadsheet has changed.
+This is due to a limitation in the Google Drive API.
+This could be fixed to be much faster in the future.
+If you need an immediate schedule reload you can restart the software with ```pm2 restart rpi-alarm system``` or ```pm2 restart 0```.

+## What happens if my Pi/Computer loses internet connection?

+If your Raspberry Pi or Computer loses internet connectivity, the currently loaded schedule will continue to be used.
+If there is no connection to begin with, no schedule will be loaded, and the pi/computer will do nothing.
+This could be fixed in the future by having local caching of the calendar/schedules.

 ## How can I install updates to rpi-alarm-system?

 You can update the software that you have on your pi(or any computer for that matter) by running ```git pull``` inside the software's directory.
 This will download new changes.
 For those to take effect, restart the software with ```pm2 restart rpi-alarm-system``` or ```pm2 restart 0```.